Samson Young: Early life and education

-Samson Young was born in Hong-Kong.
-He received both his BA degree in Music, Philosophy and Gender Studies and his M.Phil in Music Composition from The University of Hong Kong, and his PhD in music composition from Princeton University.
+Samson Young was born in Hong Kong.
+He received both his BA degree in Music, Philosophy and Gender Studies and his M.Phil in Music Composition from The University of Hong Kong, and his PhD in Music Composition from Princeton University in 2013.

 He was an assistant professor in sonic art and physical computing at the School of Creative Media, City University of Hong Kong.
 Young is also the principal investigator at the Laboratory for Ubiquitous Musical Expression (L.U.M.E), and artistic director of the experimental sound advocacy organization Contemporary Musiking.

 Work

 While Young's background is in music composition, his work as an artist spans a broad range of media, including performance, sound, video, drawing, and wall transfers.
-Young's work is frequently political in nature, addressing military history and the British occupation of Hong-Kong as subjects.
+Young's work is frequently political in nature, addressing military history and the British occupation of Hong Kong as subjects.

 Nocturnal Music, the artist's 2015 exhibition at Team Gallery, centered on a performance, in which the artist sat at a desk for six hours every day, watching muted video footage of night-time airstrikes by the United States on the Middle East and re-creating the audio via foley effects, which he broadcast locally via a pirate FM radio channel.

 Career and recognition

-In 2015, Young was the inaugural recipient of the BMW Art Journey Award.
-Major exhibitions include A Dark Theme Keeps Me Here, I'll Play a Broken Music, at Kunsthalle Düsseldorf in 2017, and the Hong-Kong pavilion at the 57th Venice Biennale.
+In 2015, Young was the inaugural recipient of the BMW Art Journey Award and the Hong Kong Arts Centre Honorary Fellowship in 2018.
+Major exhibitions include A Dark Theme Keeps Me Here, I'll Play a Broken Music, at Kunsthalle Düsseldorf in 2017, Performa 19 in 2019, and the Hong Kong pavilion at the 57th Venice Biennale.